Dakar–Niger Railway

-The Dakar–Niger Railway connects Dakar, Senegal to Koulikoro, Mali.
+The Dakar–Niger Railway (French: Chemin de fer Dakar-Niger) connects Dakar, Senegal to Koulikoro, Mali.
 The name refers to the Niger River, not the Republic of Niger.
 It serves many cities in Senegal, including Thiès, and in Mali, including Kayes, Kita, Kati, Bamako.
 The line covers a course of 1,287 km of which 641 km lies in Mali.
-The line is managed by the Transrail consortium.

-As of 2013 passenger services in Mali were only being offered three days between Bamako and Kayes via Kati and Diamou.
-There were no international passenger trains in operation in 2014 but passenger services in Senegal existed between Dakar and Thiès.
+There have been no international passenger trains in operation since 2010.
+A scheduled passenger service between Kayes and Bamoko (both in Mali) restarted in 2023.

 History

 Construction

 Construction work on the Dakar–Niger Railway began at the end of the 19th century under the French general Gallieni, commander of French Sudan.

-The railroad connected the Niger River with the port of Dakar, allowing the transport of raw materials across the globe.
-The line was completed at the beginning of the 20th century, the Kayes-Koulikoro section being inaugurated in 1904.
+The railroad initially connected Kayes (Kayes-Ville terminal) on the Senegal River to Koulikoro on the Niger River, this section being inaugurated in 1904.
+Later construction saw a line extended to Kayes (Kayes-Plateau) from Thies where a connection was made with the Dakar–Saint-Louis railway thus giving access to the port of Dakar, allowing the transport of raw materials across the globe.
+This section of the line opened in 1924.

-However, the final section of the line did not open until 1924.
+Within Senegal a branch was built to Kaolack on the Saloum River (around 1911/1912 sources differ).

+A second branch was built to Mbacké, an administrative centre, and Touba, an important religious centre (around 1931 to 1933 sources differ).

+Within Mali short branches served the towns of Kayes (actually the original line as built in 1904) and Medine.

+Modernisation

+Under French administration a modernisation programme was undertaken in the 1947 to 1957 period.
+This saw improvements to the track, signalling and complete conversion from steam to diesel operation.
+The latter part of this programme was supported by The World Bank in 1954.

 1947 strike

 In 1947, the railroad workers went on a several-month strike to obtain the same rights as the French railwaymen.
-The successful strike was celebrated as a turning point in the anti-colonial struggle by Senegalese writer Ousmane Sembène in his 1960 novel, Les bouts de bois de Dieu.
+They succeeded in winning a 20% raise, though strike leaders were jailed or fired.
+The strike was celebrated as a turning point in the anti-colonial struggle by Senegalese writer Ousmane Sembène in his 1960 novel God's Bits of Wood.

 Post-independence operation

-With the independence of Mali and Senegal, after the break-up of the Mali Federation, control of the railroad was divided between two national organisations, the Régie des Chemin de fer du Mali (RCFM) and the Régie des Chemins de Fer du Sénégal.

-An agreement between Senegal and Mali in 1962 determined the common operation of the line by the two railway companies.
+With the independence of Mali and Senegal, after the break-up of the Mali Federation, control of the railroad was divided between two national organizations, the Régie des Chemin de fer du Mali (RCFM) and the Régie des Chemins de Fer du Sénégal.
+No international traffic was carried between the countries from September 1960 until July 1963.
+An agreement between Senegal and Mali in June 1963 determined the common operation of the line by the two railway companies.

-Accidents
+World Bank projects

+Following the initial project in 1954 the World Bank approved a number of projects from the mid 1960s to the early 2000s.